ankosoftware/ng2-bootstrap-modal/README.md

     /**
     * Adds dialog
     * @param {Type<DialogComponent>} component - Modal dialog component
-    * @param {any?} data - Initialization data for component (optional) will be added to component instance and can be used in component code or template
+    * @param {any?} data - Initialization data for component (optional) to add to component instance and can be used in component code or template
-    * @param {number?} index - Dialog index (optional) you can set order of modals
+    * @param {number?} index - Dialog index (optional) to set order of modals
     * @return {Observable<any>} - returns Observable to get dialog result */
     public addDialog:(component:Type<DialogComponent>, data?:any, index?:number) => {}